40th annual Southwest Kansas Pro-Am

 Each swing and putt helps raise money to benefit the newborn intensive care unit at St. Catherine Hospital in Garden City.

-Golfers hit the course for the fortieth year of the Southwest Kansas Pro-Am.
+Golfers hit the course for the 40th year of the Southwest Kansas Pro-Am.

-“Last year was our largest year so far and we raised 90 thousand dollars and we bought, we were able to by 6 infant warmers,” said St. Catherine Hospital Development Foundation Stewardship Coordinator Paige Kraus.
+“Last year was our largest year so far, and we raised $90,000, and we bought, we were able to by six infant warmers,” said St. Catherine Hospital Development Foundation Stewardship Coordinator Paige Kraus.

 For the past four decades, a full week of events and tournaments help raise money for the hospital, which helps them buy new equipment.